Kelantan–Pattani Malay: Comparison with Standard Malay

-Kelantan-Pattani Malay is different enough from Standand Malay that it is often unintelligible to speakers of the standard language.
+Kelantan–Pattani Malay is different enough from Standard Malay that it is often unintelligible to speakers of the standard language.
 Differences include some differences in vocabulary, and different sound correspondences.
-The influence of Southern Thai and the Kelantan-Pattani Malay in Pattani upon each other is great, and both have large numbers of loanwords from the other.
-The influence of the Thai language makes comprehension between the Pattani variety of Kelatan-Pattani Malay and Standard Malay a bit more difficult than comprehension between the Kelantanese variety of Kelantan-Pattani Malay and Standard Malay.
+The influence of Southern Thai and the Kelantan–Pattani Malay in Pattani upon each other is great, and both have large numbers of loanwords from the other.
+The influence of the Thai language makes comprehension between the Pattani variety of Kelatan-Pattani Malay and Standard Malay a bit more difficult than comprehension between the Kelantanese variety of Kelantan–Pattani Malay and Standard Malay.